microsoft/vscode-react-native/doc/containerization.md

 # Containerization

-The extension has limited support of [VS Code Remote Development](https://code.visualstudio.com/docs/remote/remote-overview) features.
+The extension supports [VS Code Remote Development](https://code.visualstudio.com/docs/remote/remote-overview) features on Linux.

-Please follow [VS Code official documentation](https://code.visualstudio.com/docs/remote/containers) to setup your environment befor using remote development approach.
+Please follow the [VS Code official documentation](https://code.visualstudio.com/docs/remote/containers) to setup your environment to use remote development approach.

 ## Developing inside a Docker Container on Linux

 For development of React Native Android application in Docker Container you can use [official React Native Docker image](https://hub.docker.com/r/reactnativecommunity/react-native-android) provided by [react-native-community](https://github.com/react-native-community/docker-android).

-Here the steps to run React Native debugging on real Android device inside Docker Container:
+Here the steps to run React Native debugging inside Docker Container on a real Android device:

 1. Open Command Palette and run the following command
     ```
     Remote-Containers: Add Development Container Configuration Files...
     ```
     Then select `Existing Dockerfile` to create `.devcontainer/devcontainer.json` configuration file.
-1. You are required to create Dockerfile extending `reactnativecommunity/react-native-android` image.
-1. Configure your `devcontainer.json` file just about like this: <br> **NOTE**: This is just a sample of configuration, you can modify your `devcontainer.json` file as you require.
+1. Сreate Dockerfile extending [reactnativecommunity/react-native-android image](https://hub.docker.com/r/reactnativecommunity/react-native-android).
+For example you can use the following Dockerfile:
     ```
+    FROM reactnativecommunity/react-native-android:latest

+    RUN npm install -g expo-cli react-native
+    ```

+1. Configure your `devcontainer.json` file just about like this: <br> **NOTE**: This is just a sample of configuration, you can modify your `devcontainer.json` file as you need.
+    ```
     {
-        "name": "Existing Dockerfile",
+        "name": "React Native Android Dockerfile",

         // Sets the run context to one level up instead of the .devcontainer folder.
         "context": "..",